A Time Series Analysis of Malware Uploads to Programming Language Ecosystems: Discussion

-\section{Conclusion}
+\subsection{Conclusion}

 The paper examined recent (from 2022 to early 2025) malware uploads to six popular programming language ecosystems: CRAN, Go, Maven, npm, PyPI, and RubyGems.
 Regarding the three research questions specified, the answer to RQ.1 is simple but alarming: malware uploads have surpassed the reporting of traditional software vulnerabilities in packages distributed in the ecosystems.
 With respect to RQ.2, npm (over twenty thousand malware uploads), PyPI (nearly nine thousand malware uploads), and RubyGems (about eight hundred malware uploads) have been particularly prone to malware uploads, whereas CRAN, Go, and Maven have seen less than ten malware uploads in total.
 The answer to the third and final RQ.3 is that time series analysis can reveal insights about malware uploads and their trends.
-The decent statistical performance \text{obtained---the} average coefficient of determination is \text{$0.79$---indicates} that forecasting could be used also in practical foresight.
-Although such forecasts were left for further work, it can be hypothesized that the increasing trend of malware uploads continues also in the nearby future.
+The decent statistical performance \text{obtained---the} average coefficient of determination is \text{$0.79$---indicates} that forecasting could be used also in practical foresight; a hypothesis is that the increasing trend of malware uploads continues also in the nearby future.
 As could be expected, the number of ecosystems provides particularly good predictive power; the more there are ecosystems, the more malware uploads are also reported.
 Smaller but still visible effects are present for security advisories and media and other articles; publicity seems to also affect the malware upload trends.
 Rather analogously to recent arguments about reported vulnerabilities in open source software projects~\cite{Ruohonen25CSA}, the explanation might be that increasing publicity about malware uploads prompts more companies and security professionals to scan and monitor the ecosystems.